 From concept to the eagerly-awaited launch day, everyone needs to be on the same page, and have a consistent understanding of what’s expected when a product is being launched.

 Once a product is on the roadmap and a go-to-market plan has been created, communication is critical, particularly for strategies spanning several months when responsibilities can slip under the radar.
-Fortnightly meetings are just one of many ways that can be introduced to maintain communication and keep on track of product launches, with Wilmington Healthcare’s Senior Product Marketing Manager Silvia Kiely Frucci outlining how she’s previously used the method:
+Fortnightly meetings are just one of many ways that can be introduced to maintain communication and keep on track of product launches, with Castor’s Senior Product Marketing Manager Silvia Kiely Frucci outlining how she’s previously used the method:

 “Our products tend to have a very long life cycle, somewhere in the region of six to eight months.
 Because it’s such a long cycle, I keep everyone on track by holding meetings every two weeks, until we get the work started.